oxygensuite/digital-client-list/README.md

 | **CancelClient** - Cancel a Digital Client List registration                               | :white_check_mark: |
 | **ClientCorrelations** - Correlate a Digital Client List Registration(s) with Tax Document | :white_check_mark: |
 | **RequestClients** - Retrieve transmitted  registrations                                   | :white_check_mark: |

+## Upgrading

+When upgrading from v1.x to v2.x, please be aware of breaking changes.
+The most significant change is in the `ClientServiceType` enum, where `LEASING` has been renamed to `RENTAL`.

+For detailed upgrade instructions, please refer to the [UPGRADE.md](UPGRADE.md) file.

 ## Special Thanks